teodutu/operating-systems/content/chapters/compute/lecture/quiz/sections-always-shared.md

 ## Feedback

 The name of the mechanism is copy-on-**write**.
-Pages oare only copied when written to.
+Pages are only copied when written to.
 If you never write data to a page, it will remain shared.
 You cannot write data to non-writable pages, such as those in the `.text` or `.rodata` sections.